 This article details how to complete the Injury & Illness section of the Safety Profile.

 To successfully complete your profile and generate a safety score, you will need to update the information beneath the Injury & Illness section.
-This article is relevant to all US contracting partners.
+This article is relevant to all US contractors.
 If you are International, please visit this article here.

 Global, National or Regional Data